JLB-projects/PrScape/README.md

 # Changelog
-Rough list of major changes in chronological order, but no timestamps saved:
+The following is a rough list of major updates in chronological order, but unfortunately timestamps were not saved.

 > Insert changelog here